 For most normal composers, one or two slave machines are absolutely sufficient.
 You can extend the number of slaves at any time by simply activating (or buying) a new license of VE Pro.
 There is no limit of the number of slaves you can have.
+In fact, by using different network cards you can establish different subnets which means your PCs do not need to share a single gigabit connection in terms of bandwidth.
+But so far even with four slaves I have not run into bandwidth issues.

 Contrary to several other methods of "audio-slaving", VE Pro does not require more setup work if you use it on several computers as opposed to one.
 In fact, there is no difference at all, other than that you need an additional eLicenser (that nice dongle thingy) per computer and that you have to master the murderously complicated task of plugging in an ethernet cable.
 Now comes a tip for all those of you who have just ordered a bunch of Vienna Keys to use with their slaves: You can also use the Steinberg eLicenser.
 This dongle is usually used for Cubase and is technically identical to the Vienna Key, but is a bit more affordable!
 It doesn't look as nice, though.
 If you buy VE Pro, you get three licenses for the server to run.
 That means that you can use your Main DAW for hosting samples and two slaves with the only additional cost being 40 bucks for the eLicensers and 5 bucks for two cheap ethernet cables.
 One question I get a lot is whether the ethernet cables used make any difference.
 I would very cautiously say: No, not as far as I can tell.
 All the cables I tried worked the same.
 Where you will notice a difference is with very long cables, so if your Slaves reside in a machine room, you should consider getting very good cables.
 Likewise try to not have too many other cables interfere with your ethernet connection.
+Rule of thumb: CAT6 cables, double shielded should do fine.

 So, to make a long story even longer: If your Main DAW is struggling a bit with all the stuff loaded on it, and you have a bit of change left, get a decent PC with Windows and let it do the slave work.
 You can even do this in the middle of a project by transferring VE Pro instances from one machine to another.
+I use Intel CPUs - but you may also use AMD, it is just that so far I have not seen a single AMD system in use for audio.
+If you want detailed info, email me!